 It is important to note that it is the length of the program of study that is important, and not the actual time that it takes an international student to complete their program.
 For example, if a student enrolls in a program of study that is normally eight months in duration, but completes it in six months, then the student will be able to obtain an eight-month work permit after graduating.
 Conversely, an international student who takes two years to complete a one-year program will only receive a one-year PGWP.

 There are complicated rules and scenarios for students transferring from one program to another, or completing multiple programs, that are beyond the scope of this article.
 However, a particularly common one is that students who obtain a one-year degree or diploma from an eligible institution in Canada after having obtained, with the prior two-years, another diploma or degree from an eligible institution in Canada, may be issued a work permit for up to three years.
 For example, if a student obtained a one-year diploma from the University of British Columbia in 2013, and then in 2015 obtained a MBA from the University of Toronto, then he would be able to obtain a three-year PGWP.

 Finally, unlike with international students, the spouses or common-law partners of PGWP holders are not automatically entitled to open work permits.
-They will only be eligible if the PGWP holder obtains skilled employment, and can demonstrate this to CIC by presenting an offer of employment as well as a copy of one or more pay slips.
+They will only be eligible if the PGWP holder obtains skilled employment, and can demonstrate this to IRCC by presenting an offer of employment as well as a copy of one or more pay slips.